thesse1/webmethods-api-gateway-staging/README.md

   - environments: Postman environment definitions for API Gateway CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments
   - variables: Azure DevOps variable templates with tenant-specific variables or references to tenant-specific variable groups

-The repository content can be committed to the Azure DevOps repository (Git), it can be branched, merged, rolled-back like any other code repository.
-Every commit to any branch in the Azure DevOps repository can be imported back to a local development environment, to the central CONFIG environment or promoted to DEV, STAGE or PROD.
+The repository content can be committed to the Azure DevOps repository (or GitHub repository), it can be branched, merged, rolled-back like any other code repository.
+Every commit to any branch in the Azure DevOps repository (or GitHub repository) can be imported back to a local development environment, to the central CONFIG environment or promoted to DEV, STAGE or PROD.

 ## Develop and test APIs using API Gateway